CALCULATE YOUR SIP RETURNS

 Settlement date: The date at which the trade is finalised and ownership of the shares is transferred.

 Ever since trading was established, the industry has revolutionised in many aspects.
 It took another great leap in making trading cost—and time-efficient as technology upgraded and online trading was established.
 Now, for most securities, the settlement takes place in one business day from the date of order execution.
-It is also written as T+1 where T represents the transaction date.
+It is also written as T+1, where T represents the transaction date.

-History of settlement period
+History of Settlement Period

 In the beginning, the settlement date was T+5 for most of the securities at the stock exchange.
-In 1993, the Securities and Exchange Board of India (SEBI) reduced it to three business days for most securities.
+In 2002, the Securities and Exchange Board of India (SEBI) reduced it to three business days for most securities.

-Types of settlement dates
+Types of Settlement Dates

 • Bonds, stocks and ETFs: The transfer of ownership for these stocks took place within 2 business days after the trade date.
 In 2022, SEBI announced that a new rolling settlement would take place in phases.
 Since February 2022, various batches of stocks have been implemented with the T+1 settlement cycle.
-Finally, from 27th January 2023, all the batch of securities consisting of stocks, bonds and debentures were moved to the T+1 settlement date.
+Finally, from 27th January 2023, the entire batch of securities consisting of stocks, bonds and debentures was moved to the T+1 settlement date.

-How a settlement works
+How a Settlement Works

 To illustrate, let us consider the situation of selling a stock.
 The following is what the working of a settlement process would look like: